nishthasharma1/nishthasharma1.github.io/content/posts/third_post.md

     3. trying to move my body every hour helps me feel refreshed
     4. taking my vitamins in the morning keeps me energized and sets the day on the right tone
 4. my friends
-    1. the ones i talk to every day → thank you. for listening to my nonsensical stuff to the oversighted panic attacks i may have. thank you
+    1. the ones i talk to every day → thank you. for listening to my nonsensical stuff to the oversighted panic attacks i may have. thank you (j, p, a)
     2. the ones i talk to once in a while
     3. the ones that are now once upon a time
     4. the ones that aren’t considered as friends